llamerrr/GungeonTogether/README.md

 This only applies to people who want to build from source, or if we forget to post builds :)
 1. You will need to setup BepInExPack_ETG (either with a mod manager like r2ModMan or manually)
 2. Run the build script `build.ps1` in the GungeonTogether folder
+3. Pray it works because honestly I have no idea if it does
-3. Launch Enter the Gungeon
+4. Launch Enter the Gungeon

 ## Technical Details
 Built with BepInEx framework using Steam P2P networking for a seamless multiplayer experience.